OCD101.Com

 Obsessive-compulsive disorder (OCD) features a pattern of unwanted thoughts and fears known as obsessions.
 These obsessions lead you to do repetitive behaviors, also called compulsions.
 These obsessions and compulsions get in the way of daily activities and cause a lot of distress.

-Obsessive-Compulsive Disorder (OCD) - Cleveland Clinic
+Understanding Obsessive-Compulsive Disorder (OCD)

 Obsessive-Compulsive Disorder (OCD) - National Institute of Mental ...

 Obsessive-compulsive disorder (OCD) is a disorder marked by uncontrollable and recurring thoughts (obsessions), repetitive and excessive behaviors (compulsions), or both.
-OCD symptoms can begin any time but usually start between late childhood and young adulthood.

-Obsessive-Compulsive Disorder (OCD): Signs and Treatment - WebMD
+Obsessive-Compulsive Disorder (OCD): Signs and Treatment

-Obsessive-Compulsive Disorder (OCD) - Johns Hopkins Medicine
+Obsessive-Compulsive Disorder (OCD) - Harvard Health

-Obsessive-Compulsive Disorder (OCD): How to Find the Right Treatment
+Obsessive-Compulsive Disorder (OCD): Symptoms & Treatment

 * Latest OCD 101 News